 How To Hire Someone To Do Your Taxes

-- Could you confirm your Preparer Tax Identification Number (PTIN) and certification?
+- Can you confirm your Preparer Tax Identification Number (PTIN)?

-- Do you have any tax specific training and credentials?
+- Do you have any tax-specific training and related credentials, like a CPA or EA?

 - What types of tax returns do you typically handle?